-Evidence-Based Program School Based Counseling Tiers of Implementation Tier 2, Tier 3 Describe the key EBP components that will be implemented as well as any related activities, curricula, programs, services, policies and strategies.
+Evidence-Based Program School Based Counseling Tier(s) of Implementation Tier 2, Tier 3 Describe the key EBP components that will be implemented.
 One on one or group counseling by licensed mental health professional.
-Explain how your district will implement evidence-based mental health services for students to improve the early identification of social, emotional, behavioral problems or substance use disorders, as well as the likelihood of at-risk students developing social, emotional, behavioral problems, depression, anxiety disorders, suicidal tendencies, and how these will assist students dealing with trauma and violence.
+Explain how your district will implement evidence-based mental health services for students to improve the early identification of social, emotional, or behavioral problems or substance use disorders, as well as the likelihood of at risk students developing social emotional or behavioral problems, depression, anxiety disorders or suicidal tendencies, and how these will assist students dealing with trauma and violence.
 All students in need of one on one or group counseling will have access to a licensed mental health professional.
 Licensed mental health professionals will see meet with and assess students referred to them by the teacher, administration or by parent request.
 Once the necessary paperwork has been completed the MHP will provide the needed services to help students deal with social, emotional, behavioral problems, depression, anxiety disorders, suicidal tendences and how to assist students dealing with trauma and violence.
-Explain how the supports will deliver evidence-based mental health care assessment, diagnosis, intervention, treatment, and recovery services to students with one or more mental health or co-occurring substance abuse diagnoses and to students at high risk of such diagnoses.
+Explain how the supports will deliver evidence-based mental health care assessment, diagnosis, intervention, treatment and recovery services to students with one or more mental health or co-occurring substance abuse diagnoses and to students at high risk of such diagnoses.
 Through one on one or group counseling supports will be delivered in person or via ZOOM by a licensed mental health professional.
 Necessary documentation and data will be collected by the mental health professional to ensure the student is receiving appropriate and effective support.
-Evidence-Based Program Tiers of Implementation [none selected] Describe the key EBP components that will be implemented as well as any related activities, curricula, programs, services, policies and strategies.
-Explain how your district will implement evidence-based mental health services for students to improve the early identification of social, emotional, behavioral problems or substance use disorders, as well as the likelihood of at-risk students developing social, emotional, behavioral problems, depression, anxiety disorders, suicidal tendencies, and how these will assist students dealing with trauma and violence.
-Explain how the supports will deliver evidence-based mental health care assessment, diagnosis, intervention, treatment, and recovery services to students with one or more mental health or co-occurring substance abuse diagnoses and to students at high risk of such diagnoses.
+Evidence-Based Program Tier(s) of Implementation [none selected] Describe the key EBP components that will be implemented.
+Explain how your district will implement evidence-based mental health services for students to improve the early identification of social, emotional, or behavioral problems or substance use disorders, as well as the likelihood of at risk students developing social emotional or behavioral problems, depression, anxiety disorders or suicidal tendencies, and how these will assist students dealing with trauma and violence.
+Explain how the supports will deliver evidence-based mental health care assessment, diagnosis, intervention, treatment and recovery services to students with one or more mental health or co-occurring substance abuse diagnoses and to students at high risk of such diagnoses.

-Evidence-Based Program Tiers of Implementation [none selected] Describe the key EBP components that will be implemented as well as any related activities, curricula, programs, services, policies and strategies.
-Explain how your district will implement evidence-based mental health services for students to improve the early identification of social, emotional, behavioral problems or substance use disorders, as well as the likelihood of at-risk students developing social, emotional, behavioral problems, depression, anxiety disorders, suicidal tendencies, and how these will assist students dealing with trauma and violence.

-Explain how the supports will deliver evidence-based mental health care assessment, diagnosis, intervention, treatment, and recovery services to students with one or more mental health or co-occurring substance abuse diagnoses and to students at high risk of such diagnoses.

 Evidence-Based Program

+Tier(s) of Implementation [none selected]

+Describe the key EBP components that will be implemented.

+Explain how your district will implement evidence-based mental health services for students to improve the early identification of social, emotional, or behavioral problems or substance use disorders, as well as the likelihood of at risk students developing social emotional or behavioral problems, depression, anxiety disorders or suicidal tendencies, and how these will assist students dealing with trauma and violence.

+Explain how the supports will deliver evidence-based mental health care assessment, diagnosis, intervention, treatment and recovery services to students with one or more mental health or co-occurring substance abuse diagnoses and to students at high risk of such diagnoses.

+Evidence-Based Program

-Tiers of Implementation [none selected]
+Tier(s) of Implementation [none selected]

-Describe the key EBP components that will be implemented as well as any related activities, curricula,
+Describe the key EBP components that will be implemented.

-programs, services, policies and strategies.

-Explain how your district will implement evidence-based mental health services for students to improve the early identification of social, emotional, behavioral problems or substance use disorders, as well as the likelihood of at-risk students developing social, emotional, behavioral problems, depression, anxiety disorders, suicidal tendencies, and how these will assist students dealing with trauma and violence.
+Explain how your district will implement evidence-based mental health services for students to improve the early identification of social, emotional, or behavioral problems or substance use disorders, as well as the likelihood of at risk students developing social emotional or behavioral problems, depression, anxiety disorders or suicidal tendencies, and how these will assist students dealing with trauma and violence.